Realtime API

 **Exception Types:**

-* `ModelNotFoundError` - Specified model doesn't exist
+* `ModelNotFoundError` — model not found

-* `InvalidInputError` - Invalid input parameters
+* `InvalidInputError` — invalid input parameter

-* `DecartSDKError` - Base class for all SDK errors
+* `DecartSDKError` — base class for all SDK errors

 ```python theme={null}